What is it?

 Citation counts–how often titles are assigned across the collection–appear throughout the Syllabus Explorer.

 If a title appears on a syllabus, it ‘counts.’
 If it appears 10 times on a syllabus, it counts only once.
 If it appears in ‘suggested reading’ or some other secondary list, it still counts.
-Our methods can’t distinguish primary from secondary reading (yet).
+We don’t distinguish primary from secondary reading (yet).

-A title’s ‘rank’ is calculated with respect to all 1.7 million unique titles identified in the collection.
+A title’s ‘Rank’ is calculated with respect to the 4.8 million unique titles identified in the collection.
 The most frequently taught text–The Elements of Style–is ranked #1.

 How are counts calculated?

 The Syllabus Explorer has a master catalog of titles that it can identify within the syllabus collection.
-In OSP Version 2, this catalog is primarily a combination of The Library of Congress and Crossref—the latter a scholarly publishing catalog with records for around 80 million articles.
-We also incorporate the Open Textbook Library, which allows for the tracking of the adoption of openly-licensed titles.
+In Explorer Version 2, this catalog is primarily a combination of The Library of Congress, Open Library, Crossref—the latter a scholarly publishing catalog with records for around 80 million articles.
+We also incorporate the Open Textbook Library, which allows for tracking the adoption of openly-licensed titles.

 The Syllabus Explorer identifies citations by looking for title/author name combinations in the raw text of the syllabi.
 The resulting matches are then run through a neural network trained to distinguish citations from other occurrences of the same words.
-This process is accurate around 93% of the time.
+This process is accurate a bit over 90% of the time when compared to human labeling.

 Why doesn’t the Syllabus Explorer show results for X?